wvteijlingen/token.rb/README.md

 token = Token.new('abcdefg', expiration_date: tomorrow, scope: 'readuser readposts', refresh_token: refresh_token)
 ```

-The Token class does not care what the values of the token and the scope are.
+The Token class does not care what the type of the token and the scope are.
 You can use strings, numbers, arrays, or whatever you need for your use case.

 ### Persisting a token
 ```ruby